-You do it, he says, when the lawn is weak after long, hot, dry summers wreak havoc on your grass.
-Adding the cool-season fescue, which grows its best in the cool temperatures of fall and spring, breathes new life into that tired lawn.
+You do it, he says, after those long, hot, dry summers have wreaked havoc on your grass.
+Adding the fescue, which grows its best in the cool temperatures of fall and spring, breathes new life into that tired lawn.

 Make a Plan

-The first step is knowing what you’re starting with, says a guide from the University of Maryland Extension.
-So get your soil tested.
-Apply fertilizer, lime or other soil amendments based on the results from that soil test, which should be sufficient for six to eight weeks.
+Get your soil tested: The first step is knowing what you’re starting with, according to the University of Maryland Extension.
+Based on the results of the soil test, apply fertilizer, lime or other soil amendments.
+That should be sufficient for six to eight weeks.

+Choose the right type of seed: After the soil is ready, it’s time to choose the right type of seed,.
 Seed choice is paramount.
-This is a good time to check with your local extension agent and see which fescue cultivars are likely to thrive in your home lawn.
+This is a good time to check with your local Extension agent and see which fescue cultivars are likely to thrive in your home lawn.

-Late summer and early fall bring cooler temperatures and the most favorable climatic conditions for cool-season grasses such as fescues, says the University of Tennessee Extension.
-That’s the opposite of warm-season grasses, which do better in warmer temperatures, like St. Augustine or Bermudagrass.
-When they’re not growing, they’re in dormancy.
+Act during the right time of year: Late summer and early fall bring cooler temperatures and the most favorable conditions for cool-season grasses such as fescues, according to the University of Tennessee Extension.
+This is the opposite of warm-season grasses, like St. Augustine or Bermudagrass, which have their peak growth during the warmer temperatures of summer.

-In Kansas and other parts of the Midwest, overseeding is extremely common, Good says.
+In the Midwest, overseeding is extremely common, Good says.
 Right along the line between cool-season grasses and warm-season grasses, Kansas likely sees more lawn renovation in the fall than anywhere in the country, he says.

 “It’s on the hotline,” he says.
 “It’s a question we get all the time.”